fscpscollaborative/fscps/README.md

 # FSC-PS for GitHub
-:rocket: FSC-PS for GitHub is a set of GitHub templates and actions, which can be used to setup and maintain professional DevOps processes for your Dynamics 365 FSC, Retail or ECommerce  projects.
+:rocket: FSC-PS for GitHub is a set of GitHub templates and actions, which can be used to setup and maintain professional DevOps processes for your Dynamics 365 FSC, Commerce or ECommerce  projects.

 The goal is that people who have created their GitHub repositories based on the FSC-PS templates, can maintain these repositories and stay current just by running a workflow, which updates their repositories.
 This includes necessary changes to scripts and workflows to cope with new features and functions.

 The template repository to use as starting point are:
 - https://github.com/fscpscollaborative/fscps.fsctpl is the GitHub repository template for D365 FSC Extenstions.
-This is your starting point.
-- https://github.com/fscpscollaborative/fscps.retailtpl is the GitHub repository template for D365 Legacy Retail Extenstions.
 This is your starting point.
 - https://github.com/fscpscollaborative/fscps.commercetpl is the GitHub repository template for D365 Commerce Extenstions.
 This is your starting point.
 - https://github.com/fscpscollaborative/fscps.ecommercetpl is the GitHub repository template for D365 ECommerce Extenstions.
 This is your starting point.